top of page

 What Drives Me Today

-For 46 years, I built and ran Sisson Engineering, but at my core, I am a creator, problem-solver, and hands-on innovator.
+For over 40 years, I built and ran Sisson Engineering, but at my core, I am a creator, problem-solver, and hands-on innovator.
 Now, I’m bringing my experience to businesses through Sisson Performance, helping companies optimize operations, solve complex challenges, and build stronger teams.